telerik/maui-docs/controls/calendar/styling/day-styling.md

 The Calendar control for .NET MAUI allows you to style the day names in the month view by setting the `DayNameLabelStyle` (`Style` with target type of `Label`) property.

-The follwoing example demonstrates how to style the dat names:
+The follwoing example demonstrates how to style the day names:

 **1.** Define the Calendar: